B

 Virginia Preemption:

-No specific provision concerning preemption in state law; however, local communities may not be allowed to pass stronger laws/ordinances further restricting youth access to tobacco products due to Dillon’s Rule that exists in Virginia
+No specific provision concerning preemption in state law; however, local communities may not be allowed to pass stronger laws/ordinances further restricting underage access to tobacco products due to Dillon’s Rule that exists in Virginia.

 Best Practice: